calvinchai/NetCage/readme.md

 ---

 ## Changelog
+- **1.1.0:** Added support for IPv6 and tracking child processes.

 - **1.0.0:** Initial release.

-For a detailed changelog, refer to the [CHANGELOG.md](link-to-changelog.md).
+For a detailed changelog, refer to the [CHANGELOG.md](docs/CHANGELOG.md).

 ---